Abhishek16r/Crypto-Quick-Calc/README.md

 2. **Calculate:** Click on *"Let's Trade"* to see the results including position size, contracts to buy, and trading fees.
 3. **Adjust Risk-Reward:** Use the *"Add More"* and *"Remove Last"* buttons to modify the risk-reward ratio table and analyze different scenarios.

-## Deployment
+## Installation
-To deploy Crypto Trading Calc:
+To set up the *Crypto Quick Calc* project locally, follow these steps:

 1. **Clone the Repository:**
 * *git clone https://github.com/Abhishek16r/Crypto-Quick-Calc.git*